dltxio/idem-mobile/README.md

 #### 1: New IDEM profile creation

-A user downloads the _Idem_ app on their mobile device and creates a new local profile.
+A user downloads the _IDEM_ app on their mobile device and creates a new local profile.
 Their email address is their unique identifier.
 The user creates their profile with all relevant claims, such as phone number and date of birth.  _See claims table for a full list._

 #### 2: Setting or creating a private key

-_Idem_ can automatically create a 256-bit private key on the device or it can allow the user to import a mnemonic seed phrase (based on the bitcoin BIP39 standard) of their choice.
+_IDEM_ can automatically create a 256-bit private key on the device or it can allow the user to import a mnemonic seed phrase (based on the bitcoin BIP39 standard) of their choice.
 This will be used to sign and verify requests (using elliptic curve cryptography - Secp256k1) to third parties.

 #### 3: Attaching documents to claims